parcio/haura/docs/src/rfc/1-pivotkey.md

 ```

 The property we are piggy-backing on is that pivots are searchable and unique,
-furthermore we can structurally define Pivot Key directions which keeps the
+furthermore we can structurally define `PivotKey` directions which keeps the
 required memory space relatively low as only a single pivot key is required.
 Finally, the pivot keys are more persistent than normal keys in the collection,
 as they are only refreshed when the strcture of the tree changes.
 This might